top of page

 Gothic-style vaulted ceiling with intricate arches and two people standing on a balcony.
 Warm lighting creates an elegant, historic mood.

-Big staircase and fancy lobby are great for dramatic photos.
-It has cool lines and angles for formal shots.
-Works well for wedding party shots or creative couple photos.
+The grand staircase and elegant lobby are great for dramatic photos.
+The cool lines and angles work well for formal shots, wedding party photos, or engagement photos.

 The Knox College Quad